Code-the-Dream-School/node-essentials/lessons/lesson7-prisma.md

 ### a.
 Why Use Transactions?

 Transactions ensure that multiple database operations either all succeed or all fail together, maintaining data consistency.
+This is essential for maintaining database integrity when performing related operations.

 **Example: User registration with welcome task**